youssefghamry/Fundbux/README.md

 	- telegram =>https://t.me/YGBrandMaker

 ##  Fundbux - Charity & Fundraise WordPress Theme
+- Nonprofit WordPress Theme (Fundbux) is a perfect nonprofit theme for charity and nonprofit purposes.
+This Nonprofit WP theme is suitable for any donation charity, nonprofit organization, fundraising, crowdfunding, fundraising, .

 - Additionally, 1 click installation import, you can import all 03+ prebuilt charity homepage demos and other useful inner pages.
 They can be imported quickly for your website.
 This charity theme is also responsive, well-optimized for SEO & Speed, Attractive campaigns, ..
 And more?
 Let’s discover all outstanding charity nonprofit features Fundbux include!